Download eBooks & Wiring Diagrams (FREE)

 4.2 - Propane Heaters

-Propane heaters require natural gas to create the fire that heats the water and therefore don’t have the same power requirements that electric heaters demand.
+Propane heaters require natural gas to create the fire that heats the water and, therefore, don’t have the same power requirements that electric heaters demand.
 The great thing about these heaters is that there are a number of compact & portable models specifically designed for camper vans & RVs.

 Portability Pick